ethereum/snake-charmers-tactical-manual/cutting-a-release.md

 If the release was for a user-facing library, announce the latest version in the [web3py Discord channel](https://discord.com/channels/809793915578089484/817614427490615307).
 Typically this announcement includes a link to the release notes. :tada:

+It is also helpful to put a blurb into the ``#pending-announcements`` channel in the Snake Charmers internal Discord to help advertise what got changed.

 ## Release FAQ